West Coast District Municipality Bursary South Africa 2023 – 2024

 - You, your parents or guardians must reside within the West Coast Municipal Area

-- You must be studying full-time towards an undergraduate degree or national diploma, in one of the fields listed above
+- You must be studying or registered to study towards an undergraduate degree or national diploma, in one of the fields listed above (full-time studies at University or University of Technology or part-time at UNISA)

-- You must be studying at a recognised and accredited University or a University of Technology in South Africa
+- You must be studying or registered to study at a recognised and accredited University or a University of Technology in South Africa

 - You must have achieved a minimum result of 40% for Mathematics OR a minimum result of 50% for Mathematical Literacy in Matric